arq5x/gemini/docs/content/database_schema.rst

 ========================  ========      ==============================================================================================
 encode_tfbs               STRING        | Comma-separated list of transcription factors that were
                                         | observed by ENCODE to bind DNA in this region.
 Each hit in the list is constructed
-                                        | as TF_MAXSCORE_CELLCOUNT, where:
+                                        | as TF_CELLCOUNT, where:
                                         |   *TF* is the transcription factor name
-                                        |   *MAXSCORE* is the highest signal strength observed in any of the cell lines
                                         |   *CELLCOUNT* is the number of cells tested that had nonzero signals.
                                         | Provenance: wgEncodeRegTfbsClusteredV2 UCSC table
+encode_dnaseI_cell_count  INTEGER       | Count of cell types that were observed to have DnaseI hypersensitivity. encode_dnaseI_cell_list   STRING        | Comma separated list of cell types that were observed to have DnaseI hypersensitivity.
+                                        | Provenance: Thurman, et al, *Nature*, 489, pp. 75-82, 5 Sep.
+2012
 encode_consensus_gm12878  STRING        | ENCODE consensus segmentation prediction for GM12878.
                                         |
                                         | CTCF: CTCF-enriched element